VincentWei/minigui-docs/user-manual/MiniGUIUserManualChapter1.md

 * mEagle, licensed under GPL 3.0, is an embedded GIS development platform which addresses the needs of map browse, query, analysis, etc

-You can find the public repositories of the above apps on:
+You can find the public repositories of above apps on:

 <https://github.com/FMSoftCN>